Eros Ramazzotti: Continued success (2012–present)

 Ramazzotti's studio album, Noi was released on 13 November 2012 in Italy and 16 November in other European territories including Germany.
 The album contains 14 tracks including duets with Andy Garcia, Nicole Scherzinger as well as collaborations with Club Dogo, Il Volo and Hooverphonic.
 The first single from the album entitled "Un angelo disteso al sole" was released on 13 October 2012, which peaked at No.5 in Ramazzotti's home market, Italy.
 The album Noi has gone four times Platinum in Italy for shipment of over 240,000 units, while in Germany, the album has shipped over 100,000 units reaching status of Gold.

 Ramazzotti's next studio album was released in Italy on 12 May 2015, entitled Perfetto.
 The album contains 14 tracks, which have been recorded in Los Angeles, Milan and Rome.
 The songs are produced by Ramazzotti and his longtime partner Claudio Guidetti.
 The first single from the album is "Alla Fine Del Mondo", which was released on 27 March 2015.

 Ramazzotti's 14th studio album Vita ce n'è was released on 23 November 2018 in some of the European markets including Italy, Germany, Belgium and the Netherlands.
 The album contains duets with Alessia Cara on the track called "Vale per sempre" as well as a duet with Luis Fonsi on the track called "Per le strade una canzone".
 In its first week of release, Vita ce n'è entered the Italian album chart at No.1, in Germany at No.7.

 Between 2019 and 2021 Ramazzotti took adiscographic hiatus.
-On 16 September 2022 through Universal he published his fiftheen studio album Battito Infinito, which peaked at number wone in Italy and Switzland and charted on severals erupean charts, including number eithgt in Spain.
+On 16 September 2022 through Universal he published his fifteenth studio album Battito Infinito, which peaked at number one in Italy and Switzland and charted on severals erupean charts, including number eight in Spain.
+In March 2026, Ramazzotti released the single "Come nei film" featuring Max Pezzali.
+The official music video was directed by Claudio Zagarini and Giovanni Abitante, produced by Borotalco.tv for Sony Music, and created entirely using generative AI, marking one of the first fully AI-generated music videos released by a major international record label.